Good Samaritans Step In To Save Trooper Who Was Shot During Traffic Stop

 Frequently Asked Questions

-What critical actions did bystanders take to help the injured trooper?
+What actions did bystanders take to help the injured trooper?

-Bystanders immediately stopped to assist the trooper.
-They used a belt as an improvised tourniquet to control severe leg bleeding and kept the trooper alert by talking to him, relaying vital information to dispatch until professional medical help arrived.
+Bystanders immediately stopped to assist, used a belt as an improvised tourniquet to control bleeding, kept the trooper alert by talking, provided water, and relayed information to dispatch until EMS arrived.

-What tactical lesson was highlighted regarding cover during the traffic stop?
+What tactical advice was given regarding the traffic stop incident?

 Related News